NeuroTech-Leuven/TheMindWitcher/src/README.md

 ### 1. Emotion

 Folder: `Emotions`.
-Contains all Python files pertaining to the emotions pipeline.
+Contains all files pertaining to the emotions pipeline.
+These files and directories are:
+- A python file which handles the link between data acquisition in OpenVIBE and modifying the game.
+- The notebook which details the chosen model, this model is trained and the determined parameters are saved.
+- The directory `models`, in which model parameters are stored.

 ### 2. Imaginary Movement

 Folder: `Imaginary Movement`.
-Contains all Python (and some extra .xml) files pertaining to the imagined movement pipeline.
+Contains all files pertaining to the imagined movement pipeline.
+It has the same type of files as detailed [above](#1-emotion), for the two different models.

 ### 3. Game Modification
 Folder: `Modding`.